giancarlo/gbc/docs/language-reference.md

     170141183460469231731687303715884105727
     170_141183_460469_231731_687303_715884_105727

-    _42         // an identifier, not an integer literal 42_         // invalid: _ must separate successive digits
+    42_         // invalid: _ must separate successive digits
     4__2        // invalid: only one _ at a time
     0_xBadFace  // invalid: _ must separate successive digits